-- remember(ident, timeInSeconds, closure): To fetch a value either from cache or directly depending on the item existence / expiring status - has(ident): To check if an item exists in the cache - pull(ident): To obtain and remove an item from the cache - forget(ident): To remove an item from the cache
+- remember(ident, timeInSeconds, closure): To fetch a value either from cache or directly depending on the item existence / expiring status - query(ident, default): Return the value of the given element if exists or the default value if not.
+Additionally you can return other column values specified via the dotsyntax.
+For instance: my_cache_item.updated_at returns the updated_at value of the item with ident "my_cache_item" if it exists, otherwise the specified default value - has(ident): To check if an item exists in the cache - elapsed(ident, timeInSeconds): Returns true if the elements cache time is elapsed, otherwise false - pull(ident): To obtain and remove an item from the cache - put(ident, value): Write the given value to the cache with the given ident - forget(ident): To remove an item from the cache